scanner-research/esper-tv/README.md

 If you're behind a proxy (e.g. the CMU PDL cluster), configure the [Docker proxy](https://docs.docker.com/engine/admin/systemd/#http-proxy).
 Make sure `https_proxy` is set in your environment as well.

 Use `docker-compose` for any network operations like pulling or pushing (`nvidia-docker-compose` doesn't properly use a proxy yet).
-Make sure `http_proxy` is NOT set when you do `ndc up -d`.
+Make sure `http_proxy` is NOT set when you do `dc up -d`.

 You can then use an SSH tunnel to access the webserver from your local machine:
 ```